-“Technology” is defined in the DSGL as “specific information necessary for the development, production or use of a product.
-This information takes the form of technical data or technical assistance”.
+Technology is defined in the DSGL as the specific information necessary for the development, production or use of a product.
+This information takes the form of technical data or technical assistance.

 Technical Data may take forms such as blueprints, plans, diagrams, models, formulae, tables, engineering designs and specifications, manuals and instructions written or recorded on other media or devices such as disk, tape, or read‐only memories.
-Technical Assistance may take forms such as instruction, skills, training, working knowledge and consulting services and may involve the transfer of Technical Data.
+Technical Assistance includes instruction, skills, training, working knowledge and consulting services and may involve the transfer of Technical Data.

 The export of intangible goods and technologies is regulated by the Defence Trade Controls Act.
 This Act dates from 2012, with the control regime relevant to JCU’s activities and the associated penalties, coming into force on 2nd April 2016.

 There are two categories of activity under this Act that apply to JCU’s research: supply and publication.